transkatgirl/kat-s-bookshelf/README.md

 ## Contents

 Kat's Bookshelf aims to cover a wide range of subjects.
 Most subjects only have introductory courses, but some subjects with extensive real-world applications are covered in additional depth.
-The vast majority of content on the bookshelf covers academic subjects, but books covering non-academic subjects such as "Self-help" are be included as well.
+The vast majority of content on the bookshelf covers academic subjects, but books covering non-academic subjects such as "Self-help" are included as well.

 Most content on the bookshelf is aimed at college & university level readers.
 However, courses covering prerequisite knowledge are included whenever possible.